serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```
 </details>

-Similarly we could change/hack the general instance to use `Typeable` and implement
+Similarly, we could change/hack the general instance to use `Typeable` and implement
 specialized behavior for `Int` in the general instance itself.

 ```hs